shish/rpi-router-forumula/README.md

 - how to give linux network interfaces consistent names across reboots, when they are all USB NICs... with the same MAC address
 - how to use two default gateways with the same IP address
-- how to use a raspberry pi as a wifi access point
+- how to use a raspberry pi as a 5GHz wifi access point
 - how to send HTTP requests for web pages over a fast connection, while requesting video over a cheap connection
 - how to blackhole ads at the DNS level (like pi-hole, but with raw dnsmasq)
+- generating a latency heatmap with telegraf / grafana
+- using python for traffic analysis (is my fast/cheap split working correctly?
+Which family member is using the expensive connection most?
+What kind of traffic are they sending?)

 Coming soon:
 - how to add a button on a raspberry pi which executes a script and